We want to create a reassurance banner to encourage undecided visitors to download the software.

 Click on the “Simulate” button to previsualize the web personalization and make sure it is working properly.

-To put your web personalization online, simply click on the “Activate” button.
+To launch your web personalization, simply click on the “Activate” button.

 If your web personalization has been properly activated, the following pop-in will display: